milonmaze/privacy-terms-observatory-beta/about.att.com/csr/home/governance/transparency.html.md

 Skip Navigation
-COMPANY

-WHAT WE STAND FOR

-WHAT WE DO

-INVESTORS

-NEWS
-Social Responsibility
 Transparency Report

 At AT&T, we take our responsibility to protect your information and privacy very seriously.
 You can learn more by reading our Customer Privacy Issue Brief.